Freedom FilesFreedom Files

 Open a Colombian bank account, set up local healthcare coverage, and lock in a Colombian address.
 Most clients spend their first six months in Medellín or Bogotá to figure out their long-term base before committing to a one-year lease.

 At year two, the V-visa expires.
-If you're staying, convert to an M-visa (Investor or Pensionado) and continue the ten-year citizenship clock.
+If you want a long-term base and a path to Colombian citizenship, switch to an M-visa (Investor or Pensionado) – the ten-year naturalization clock starts then, since V-visa time does not count.
 If you're leaving, the V-visa was a low-cost two-year Colombian residency with no further obligation.

 Processing